Determine the currently protected area

 - Click OK.

-The area is calculated at 581,864 square km.
-This differs from the official area of Kenya by a small amount, due to the fact that the country boundaries in this layer are generalized.
-For the purposes of this analysis, it is accurate enough.
+The area is calculated at 581,864 square kilometers.
+This number differs from the official area of Kenya by a small amount because the country boundaries in this layer are generalized.
+For the purposes of this analysis, the value is accurate enough.

 Calculate the protected area

-Now you'll calculate the area of the protected areas layer.
-You will repeat the process you used to calculate the area of Kenya on the WDPA_Kenya_04_24 layer.
+Next, you'll calculate the area of the protected areas layer.
+You'll repeat the process you used to calculate the area of Kenya on the WDPA_Kenya_04_25 layer.

-- In the Contents pane, right-click the WDPA_Kenya_04_24 layer and choose Attribute Table.
+- In the Contents pane, open the attribute table for WDPA_Kenya_04_25.

-- On the attribute table, click Add Field.
+- In the attribute table, click the Add Field button.

 - Close the Fields pane.

-- In the WDPA_Kenya_04_24 table, right-click the Area_KM field name and click Calculate Geometry.
+- In the WDPA_Kenya_04_25 table, right-click the Area_KM field name and choose Calculate Geometry.

-- On the Calculate Geometry tool, set Field to Area_KM, Property to Area (geodesic), and Area Unit to Square Kilometers, and click OK.
+- In the Calculate Geometry tool, set Field to Area_KM, Property to Area (geodesic), and Area Unit to Square Kilometers.

 Kenya is currently about halfway to its UN 30x30 target.
 To reach 30 percent, another 87,000 square kilometers or so will need to be protected.
 Now the question is, which 87,000 km² should be conserved?
 Where are the greatest biodiversity conservation opportunities in Kenya?